 The prn (principal) claim identifies the subject of the JWT.
 The processing of this claim is generally application specific.
-The prn value is case sensitive.
-Its value MUST be a string containing a StringOrURI value.
+The prn value is a case sensitive string containing a StringOrURI value.
 This claim is OPTIONAL.

 4.1.7. "jti" (JWT ID) Claim